 Another thing to look for is where their server facilities are located.

 They have a number of data centers all over the world.
-Some web hosting companies, however, aren’t as transparent about where websites are served from, which can be problematic if the server is too far away from your target visitor.
+Some WordPress hosting companies, however, aren’t as transparent about where websites are served from, which can be problematic if the server is too far away from your target visitor.
 It’s not just a heavy site that can hurt speed; physical distance can, too.

 So, if your web host doesn’t have information available about where their servers are located or you’re nervous that your site is being served from one too far away, reach out to their support.
 They may be able to put you on a better plan or move your site to a closer server.